-Iteration also becomes faster by using these tools, because automated code generators tend to not make syntax errors.
-Updating code typically means adding a new object to the tool or changing the templates' properties at the global level, generating new code that is immediately available for deployment in the environment for testing and validation.
+Iteration also becomes faster by using these tools, because automated code generators don't tend to make syntax errors.
+Updating code typically means adding a new object to the tool or changing the templates' properties at the global level, generating new code that is immediately available for deployment in the data warehouse environment for testing and validation.